andresnino1/microbit_basic_examples/README.md

 microbit.MicroBitDigitalPin.pin0.write_digital(1)
 ```
 Though its lengthier it makes sense just by looking at it right?
-If you are wondering where I learned to use MicroBitDigitalPin, I learned from the following link (use ctrl f or f3 in your browser to search for MicroBitDigitalPin):
+If you are wondering where I learned to use MicroBitDigitalPin, I learned from the following link (use ctrl f or f3 in your browser to search for MicroBitDigitalPin when you get to the site):

 https://microbit-micropython.readthedocs.io/en/latest/pin.html